egberts/egberts.github.io-src/content/articles/gentoo-os-setup-optiplex-790.md

 Note: `nofb` is mandatory if a graphic card has been inserted into the PCI slot thus overriding Intel HD graphic card. d
-Note: `vga=current` compensates for any flakey or mis-configured graphic hardware settings.
+Note: `vga=current` compensates for any flaky or mis-configured graphic hardware settings.

 Details of above GRUB2 settings can be found in [here](https://www.gnu.org/software/grub/manual/grub/grub.html#Simple-configuration).